maysain9887-max/SQL-Learning-Journey/README.md

-# SQL-Learning-Journey
 # 📊 SQL Learning Journey 🚀

 Hi, I'm **Mayank** 👋
-This repository contains my complete journey of learning SQL — from **basic queries to advanced data analysis**.
+Welcome to my SQL learning repository where I document my journey from **basics to advanced SQL concepts** along with hands-on practice and projects.

 ---

-## 🎯 Objective
+## 🎯 Goal

-To build strong SQL skills and become a **Data Analyst** by practicing real-world problems and projects.
+To become a **Data Analyst / SQL Expert** by mastering real-world data querying and analysis.

 ---